shadlyd15/DoomLinux/README.md

 ./DoomLinux.sh
 ```
 This command will create an iso of DoomLinux which is bootable from USB stick.
-This project is made just as a reference point for those who wants to learn how basic linux systems works.

 ## What it does
 - Downloads Linux Kernel 5.4.3 source and compiles it with a minimal configuration